Integralist/Style-Guides/JavaScript Style Guide.md

 ###Ternary operator

-I use the ternary operator `?:` for only short if/else statements.
+Only use the ternary operator `?:` for short if/else statements.

 ```js
 // Bad